 It’s imperative to wash your hands before applying any product to your face, especially if you’re dipping into a jar or tub of moisturizer.
 Bacteria love dark, damp areas so it’s best to take the necessary precautions to help prevent any cross-contamination.
 Wash those hands before diving into your favorite hydrating cream or use a skincare spatula.

-We all want to get the most out of our skin care products, but using more of a product at once does not necessarily mean it will perform better.
-In fact, using too much moisturizer in one application can actually leave your skin feeling weighed down and greasy, and no one wants that!
-The best way to know exactly how much of a product you should be using is to consult the use instructions listed on the product packaging.
+We all want to get the most out of our skincare products, but using a large amount does not necessarily mean it will perform better.
+In fact, using too much moisturizer in one application can actually leave your skin feeling weighed down and greasy.
+The best way to know exactly how much of a product you should be using is to read the instructions listed on the packaging.

-Editor’s note: If your complexion feels like it needs an extra boost of moisture beyond your usual facial cream, try incorporating a serum formulated with hyaluronic acid into your routine instead of layering on more and more moisturizer.
-One of our favorites is Vichy Mineral 89.
-This lightweight serum gives the skin an instant boost of lightweight hydration without an unwanted greasy feel.
+If you feel like you need an extra boost of moisture beyond your usual facial cream, try incorporating a serum formulated with hyaluronic acid into your routine.
+One of our favorites is the Vichy Mineral 89 Face Serum.